ammargit93/Vilo/README.md

-Vilo: A Lightweight backup CLI Tool
+# Vilo: A Lightweight backup CLI Tool

-`vilo` is a simple version control and backup system written in Go, designed to handle file versioning, encryption, and compression using AES and Gzip.
+**Vilo** is a simple version control and backup system written in Go, designed to handle file versioning, encryption, and compression using AES and Gzip.
----

 ## Features
 1. **Initialize**: Create the required `.vilo` directory structure.